 The above derivatives are initially recognised at fair value on the date the derivative contract is entered into and are subsequently re-measured at fair value through profit and loss.
-The resulting gain or loss from the re-measurement of RM153,000 (2013: NIL) is recognised in profit or loss as disclosed in Note 29 to the financial statements.
+The resulting loss from the re-measurement of RM1,932,000 (2014: gain of RM153,000) is recognised in profit or loss as disclosed in Note 28 to the financial statements.

-The method and assumptions applied in determining the fair values of derivatives are disclosed in Note 37 to the financial statements.
+The method and assumptions applied in determining the fair values of derivatives are disclosed in Note 36 to the financial statements.